kammitama5/kammitama5.github.io/_posts/2018-3-25-Sunday-March-25th.md

 ## Yeah...so I've been busy
 - Specifically, just doing applications and other such stuff.
   In between, I managed to watch two Haskell Streams (one was on a game with textures and stuff and the other involved Tic-Tac-Toe).
 So that was pretty fun.
-Specifically, I was able to ask the streamer questions about how he learned, what was the biggest hurdle, etc.
+Today, I was able to ask the streamer questions about how he learned, what was the biggest hurdle, etc.
 - Oh yeah, and I bought a book on making web apps in Haskell, to complement the other book I'm reading which is actually teaching me Haskell.